Let’s not kid ourselves…

-Unlike other record players in its class, this one has a direct drive.
+Unlike most other suitcase record players in its class, this one has a direct drive.

 For you, this means a platter which is more skip resistant than a belt drive.

 It’s not fully automatic but does come with an auto stop function for you to control.

 The tonearm works as a switch by means of the lift lever.
 Moving it backward and then over the vinyl will start the platter spinning.

 If the auto stop function is on, the platter will stop spinning at the end of the vinyl.

 This is good if you tend to doze off when listening to vinyls.
 But you’ll have to move the tonearm back to the starting point manually.

-The downside is that the platter might stop spinning before the end of the last track.
-It’s a trade-off, but not a deal breaker.
+The downside is that the platter might stop spinning slightly before the end of the last track.
+It’s a trade-off, but not a deal breaker by any means.

 Like other record players in this class, the cartridge and stylus can’t be upgraded to something better.

 But it does come with one replacement stylus.
 And if you need more they are easy to find.